mvolkmann/wasm-web-workers/README.md

 not plain Firefox, browse `about:config` and set `dom.postMessage.sharedArrayBuffer.bypassCOOP_COEP.insecure.enabled` to `true`.

-This does not work in Safari.
+Neither version works in Safari because it does not yet support `SharedArrayBuffer`.

 The primary reasons that performing the transformations in workers is faster than not using workers (see code in `without-wasm` directory) are: